azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 You can use can use this file: [`data/test.wav`](data/test.wav) (English).

-Let's deploy a Speech service:
+First, we need to deploy a Speech service:

 ![alt text](./images/speech_api_service.png "Speech API Service")